-And I was disciplined.
-Because my mother...
+And I was disciplined [at an early age].
+Because of my mother...
 My mother and father and grandmother and grandfather, all of them...
 They had their own businesses.
-They didn't tolerate nothing but respect and discipline.
+They didn't tolerate anything but respect and discipline.
 So, I came up in that world [laughs].
 Oh, and also I love being around geniuses.
 Dr. Hedgley was a genius.
 And he still is today.

-Of course, of course.
+Katelyn Lough 28:55 Of course, of course.